MicrosoftDocs/playfab-docs/playfab-docs/features/automation/cloudscript-af/setting-up-local-debugging-for-cloudscript-using-azure-functions.md

 If you are editing your Azure Functions using the [Azure portal](https://portal.azure.com), you can get logs directly in the portal.

-To find the logsm you can use the following steps:
+To find the logs you can use the following steps:
 1) Open the [Azure portal](https://portal.azure.com)
 2) Navigate to your Azure Functions app
 3) Select Platform features